lorenzodotta02/Finance-functions-for-Google-Sheets/README.md

 - [x] **TGAT Bonds:** Support for bonds traded on
 - [x] New London Stock Exchange data source
 - [x] Currency selection for London Stock Exchange
-- [ ] Fix Euronext data source for bonds
+- [x] Fix Euronext data source for bonds -> New API testing in progress...